 There are buses that operate frequently on a daily basis from Hanoi to Ninh Binh and the journey takes around 2.5 hours.

-You can search for all bus connections on 12Go Asia using the search form below:
+You can search for all bus connections on the 12Go Asia website and book online to get the best rates.

 Alternatively, you can pre-book a shared mini-van transfer between Hanoi and Ninh Binh for only $6 USD.